kennyanoano/kennyanoano.github.io/_AI_Articles/article2.md

 # **Overview**

-This article introduces an experiment to benchmark the deception levels of various AIs such as ChatGPT, Bard, Cursor, Claude, and phind.
+~~This article introduces an experiment to benchmark the deception levels of various AIs such as ChatGPT, Bard, Cursor, Claude, and phind.
-The purpose of the test is to observe how each AI responds when asked to write a command in UE Python that does not exist.
+The purpose of the test is to observe how each AI responds when asked to write a command in UE Python that does not exist.~~ Cursor x claude3opus solved this problem.
+It was an error to say there was no solution.

 ## **Test Rules**